zahiruldu/global.hackathon/TEAMS.md

 ProgGods Team
 ================

-We are Máté, Vili and Barnabás, and we are from Hungary.
+We are Mate, Vili and Barnabas, and we are from Hungary.
 We are teenagers and we love coding.
 We learn programming at one of the best school of Hungary.
-Today most of the children use their freetime to playing.

 We have a dream that one day...
 ===========================